Keynote Speaker, Team Culture & Leadership Thought Leader

-Galen is an international speaker who works with teams to create a profound shift in how teams and leaders communicate and show up in business.
-His unique, interactive keynotes and programs teach organizations how to apply the improv concept of “Yes, And” to drive an exceptional team culture of high-level performance and engagement.
+Galen works with teams and organizations to create a profound shift in how teams and leaders communicate and show up in business.
+His unique, interactive keynotes and team workshops teach how to apply the improv concept of “Yes, And” to drive an exceptional team culture of high-level performance and engagement.

 An expert in business leadership, Galen is also a world-class improviser, having taught and performed for many years including with the cast from Whose Line Is It Anyway?
 Experience why many Fortune 500 companies and conferences bring him back again and again.